simukappu/activity_notification/CC_FEATURE_IMPLEMENTATION.md

 end
 ```

-### Method 2: Override CC Per Notification Type
+### Method 3: Override CC Per Notification Type

-For more granular control, implement `overriding_notification_email_cc` in your notifiable model to set CC based on the notification type:
+For more granular control, implement `overriding_notification_email_cc` in your notifiable model to set CC based on the notification type.
+This has the highest priority:

 ```ruby
 class Article < ApplicationRecord